gloryknight/cyan_audit/doc/cyanaudit.md

 made the modification, or to allow the layperson to understand the logs a little bit more easily.

-To use this feature, your application must call `fn_label_audit_transaction()` after any transaction you wish to label:
+To use this feature, your application must call `fn_last_label_audit_transaction()` immediately after any transaction you wish to label:

+    SELECT fn_label_last_audit_transaction('User Logged In');

+This will apply the given label to all log entries associated with the last logged transaction.

+If you are wanting to label a transaction from within that transaction, e.g. in a PL/pgSQL function, you can call the `fn_label_audit_transaction()` function:

     SELECT fn_label_audit_transaction('User Added');